 Production of Hydroxylamine

-50% sulphuric acid is fed to diaphragm cell having anode as cylindrical lead and cathode as amalgamated lead beaker with separation made by asbestos cement pot.
-Electrolysis is done with supply of cooling media to remove the heat from diaphragm cell.
-Diaphragm is designed in a way that anode stays inside and cathode is placed outside with tapping to drain out the formed hydroxylamine sulphate.
-The two compartment formed by the asbestos cement pot are filled with 50% H2SO4 .
+50% sulphuric acid is fed to diaphragm cell having anode as cylindrical lead and cathode as an amalgamated lead beaker with separation made by asbestos cement pot.
+Electrolysis is done with a supply of cooling media to remove the heat from diaphragm cell.
+The diaphragm is designed in a way that anode stays inside and the cathode is placed outside with tapping to drain out the formed hydroxylamine sulphate.
+The two compartment formed by the asbestos cement pot is filled with 50% H2SO4.

 HNO3 + 6H → NH2OH + 2H2O

 Hydroxylammonium sulphate is formed when Hydroxylamine is reacted with sulphuric acid present in the diaphragm cell.

 2NH2OH + H2SO4 → [NH3 (OH)]2SO4 [Hydroxylammonium sulphate]

 Hydroxylammonium sulphate is collected from the outlet of cathode section.
 As purification step, the solution is treated with barium chloride to form BaSO4 a precipitate of barium sulphate.
 This will give out the chloride salt of hydroxylamine by: